Interview scorecards: 10 immediate benefits your team could be missing6 min read

 - Team collaboration before and after interviews means that scorecards encourage collaborative hiring.

-- Scorecards eliminate personal bias during interviews, and post-interview, team members can identify if anyone unknowingly harbors personal prejudices.
+- Eliminate personal bias during interviews, and post-interview, team members can identify if anyone unknowingly harbors personal prejudices.

-- Scorecards keep interviewers focused on the job requirements only, leading to consistent interviews and ethical decision making.
+- Keep interviewers focused on the job requirements only, leading to consistent interviews and ethical decision making.

 - If you have large teams with specific skill requirements, you can standardize and use the same scorecard repeatedly throughout your company.